blue-oil/blueoil/docs/tutorial/run_fpga.md

 #### Setup

 - The DE10-Nano: Prepare the board and create a Linux system on a microSD card.
-(For details  please see <a href="../install/install.html">Installation</a>.)
+(For details, please see [Installation](../install/install.html).)
 - USB camera: After setting up the DE10-Nano board, connect the USB camera to the DE10-Nano board.
 Make sure the camera is recognized by the device.
 - For macOS: Please install [XQuartz](https://www.xquartz.org) so that the demo output can be displayed on your screen.